Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: The Bogoliubov Coefficients

 Alternatively, we may integrate Eq.(\ref{J}) by parts.
 Using

 and noting that the boundary terms vanish, we obtain

 Combining Eq.(\ref{J1}) with Eq.(\ref{I}) in Eq.(\ref{ab}) yields an alternative expression for the Bogoliubov coefficients:

 The two alternative representations, (\ref{I_m/n}) and (\ref{I_n/m}), emphasize different asymptotic regimes: the former is more convenient for large \(n\), while the latter simplifies for large \(m\), corresponding to high-frequency inertial or accelerated modes respectively.
+That they agree has been numerically checked as well.